henrikstranneheim/MIP_api/docs/MIP_overview.rst

  	* Analyses a genome in approximately 35 h
  	* Rapid mode analyzes a WGS sample in approximately 4 h using a data reduction and parallelization scheme
  - Traceability
- 	* Recreate your analysis from the MIP log
+ 	* Recreate your analysis from the MIP log or generated config files
  	* Logs sample meta-data and sequence meta-data
  	* Logs version numbers of softwares and databases
+ 	* Checks sample integrity (sex and relationship)
  - Annotation
  	* Gene annotation
  		* Summarise over all transcript and output on gene level